Accountability and Transparency Report

 2015 Accountability and Transparency Report

-The key message to come from this report and subsequently chosen as the title of this report, is that the primary way for SAIs to have an impact on transparency and accountability in the Pacific—to make a shift, to make a change—is that SAIs must lead by example.
+The key message to come from this report and subsequently chosen as the title of this report, is that the primary way for SAIs to have an impact on transparency and accountability in the Pacific—to make a shift, to make a change—is to lead by example.

 - start a conversation with their governments and legislatures about their own status and independence

-- as a marketing tool to promote the role of SAIs in contributing to the accountable and transparent use of public resources
+- promote the role of SAIs in contributing to the accountable and transparent use of public resources